henry2004y/KeyNotes/contents/hybrid.md

 \mathbf{V}_s = \int d^3 v \mathbf{v}_s f_s(\mathbf{r}_s,\mathbf{v}_s,t)
 $$

-or in the corresponding discrete forms where the distribution function is represented as a group of super-particles with a specific shape function.
+or in the corresponding discrete forms where the distribution function is represented as a group of macro-particles with a specific shape function.
 In this way it behaves more like a particle cloud.

 The crucial assumption in the hybrid model is the _quasi-neutrality_, that is, the electrons move fast enough to cancel any charge-density fluctuations and $\rho=0$ is always satisfied.
 By assuming quasi-neutrality, we can